 We now move on to the main rendering task, which performs a total of nTotalMutations mutation steps spread out over nChains parallel Markov chains.

 We must be careful that the actual number of mutation steps indeed comes out to be equal to nTotalMutations, particularly when nTotalMutations is not divisible by the number of parallel chains.
 The solution is simple: we potentially stop the last Markov chain a few iterations short; the corrected number of per-chain iterations is given by nChainMutations.

 nChains specifies the number of Markov chains that should be executed independently of each other.
-Its default value of 100 is a trade-off between providing sufficient parallelism and running each chain for a long amount of time.
+Its default value of 100 is a trade-off between providing sufficient parallelism and running each chain for a long time.

 The MLT integrator only splats contributions to arbitrary pixels in the film; it doesn’t fill in well-defined tiles of the image plane.
 Therefore, a FilmTile isn’t necessary, and calls to Film::AddSplat() suffice to update the image.